schlaile/concatfs/README.md

 e.g.

-  file1.avi
+  file1.MTS
-  file2.avi
+  file2.MTS
-  file3.avi
+  file3.MTS

-  bigmovie-concat-file.avi
+  bigmovie-concat-file.MTS

-contents of bigmovie-concat-file.avi:
+contents of bigmovie-concat-file.MTS:

-  file1.avi
+  file1.MTS
-  file2.avi
+  file2.MTS
-  file3.avi
+  file3.MTS

 on seperate lines.
 Empty lines or lines, which do not resolve to a file where a stat call succeeds, are ignored.